Treats agitation (being overexcited, tense, hostile, or anxious) in patients with schizophrenia or bipolar disorder.

 - Make sure your doctor knows if you are also using medicine to treat high blood pressure such as atenolol, hydrochlorothiazide [HCTZ], lisinopril, metoprolol, quinapril, Accupril®, Cozaar®, Diovan®, Lotrel®, Norvasc®, Toprol®, or Zestril®.

 - Make sure your doctor knows if you are using medicine to treat anxiety (such as alprazolam, diazepam, Valium®, or Xanax®).
-Tell your doctor if you are using any medicines that make you sleepy.
-These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.
+Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine.

 - Do not drink alcohol while you are using this medicine.